-The best action would be to make sure that you online bank account username • password • security details are updated regularly, and always after a bogus telephone call or text messages.
+- The best action would be to make sure that you online bank account username • password • security details are updated regularly, and always after a bogus telephone call or text messages.

-- Most banks put their telephone number on the back of their bank cards.
+- Most banks put their telephone number on the back of their bank cards use this number.

 If your Apple Mac computer has been hacked talk to an Apple Mac computer security specialist on the best way to have your Apple Mac computer operating system software checked.

 Top Tips for the general public on how to avoid getting scammed.

 Our Apple Mac PC computer security consultants have given 11 tips on how to avoid getting scammed.

 - BT, Sky, Apple, TalkTalk, Virgin Media do not call customers! the only exception is if you have reported a technical fault with your BT landline or to report a fault with your broadband internet connection.